How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 Stage 2: Digging trenches and laying pipes

 • Dig trenches along the marked area, taking into account the level of soil freezing.
 As a rule, even in the highest zone of the site, a depth of 40-60 cm is sufficient.
-Closer to the well, all trenches must be connected into one, which will lead to the receiving tank.
+Closer to the well, all trenches need to be connected into one, which will lead to the receiving tank.

 Important!
 The trenches should have a bottom slope of 5-10 degrees towards the water intake.